skurhse/zim/README.md

 # 📚 zim

-`zim` is a userscript library for a brand-new kind of Linux distribution: [Debian 13 Trixie](https://wiki.debian.org/DebianTrixie).
+a userscript library for a brand-new kind of Linux distribution: [Debian 13 Trixie](https://wiki.debian.org/DebianTrixie).

 ## Features
 `zim` is idempotent.